 (1) Estimate the number of pages you should have

 Estimate to the number of products you carry, the number of categories, blog posts, and support pages, and add them together.
 Your total indexed pages should be something close to that number.

 (2) Use the Cruft Finder Tool to find poor-performing pages

 The Cruft Finder tool is a free tool we created to identify poor-performing pages.
-It’s designed to help eCommerce site managers find and remove pages that are harming your SEO ranking.
+It’s designed to help eCommerce site managers find and remove thin content pages that are harming your SEO ranking.